CNIP – SouthPark

 - Southpark Loop When completed, the Loop will be a 3-mile urban trail that connects several major shopping centers or destinations within the SouthPark area.
 See the following reports or links to the city’s website.

-- Segment along Carnegie Blvd. along the Apex development site was approved as part of rezoning and is under construction.
+- Segment along Carnegie Blvd. along the Apex development site was approved as part of rezoning and is complete.

-- Segment along Rexford Rd (from Sharon Rd. to Roxborough Rd was approved through rezoning and will begin construction fall 2023 as part of the Colony development project.
+- Segment along Rexford Rd (from Sharon Rd. to Roxborough Rd was approved as part of a rezoning and is partially complete.
+The final segment will be begin with the construction of the proposed Publix.

 - Segment along Fairview Rd. from Cameron Valley Pkwy to Ashley Park Ln was approved as part of the Phillips Place rezoning and will begin construction in 2023.